 If an employee ever says the equivalent of, “Please don’t tell me about your problem; I really don’t want to know,” you can be sure that the organization has bigger problems than the one you happen to be having.

-That was my sad experience traveling on the Hickory Hop shuttle from Charlotte Douglas International Airport to my long-awaited vacation destination.
-It turns out that the shuttle’s cute name is no indication of appealing service: Hickory Hop is in the business of moving vehicles at prearranged times to various locations where people want to go, rather than the business of helping customers easily get where they need to go when they need to get there.
+That was my sad experience traveling on the Hickory Hop shuttle from Charlotte Douglas International Airport to my long-awaited vacation destination a couple of years ago.
+It turns out that the shuttle’s cute name is no indication of appealing service: Hickory Hop is in the business of moving vehicles at prearranged times to various locations where people get on and off, rather than the business of helping customers easily get where they need to go when they need to get there.

 Playing the Waiting Game